• PROGRAM

 • Analysis of greenhouse gases and other environmental emissions (waste, water and gases) from livestock farms, crops and biosystems in general.

-• Industrial hygiene and characterization of environmental hazards related to chemical and microbial pollution.
+• Industrial hygiene and characterization of environmental hazards related to chemical and microbial contamination.

 • Characterization of microbial populations (bacteria, archaea and fungi) in environmental bioprocesses.